hcomet/cydWeeWX/README.md

 2. Click **Save** to save the WeeWX URL and hit the browser back button to return to the Configuration Portal main page.
 3. Now click **Configure WiFi** to go to the WiFi configuration page.
 4. Enter the _SSID_ and _Password_ for you WiFI network then click **Save**.
-5. At this point the cydWeeWX will attempt to connect to your WiFi network and then display your current weather data.
+5. At this point cydWeeWX will attempt to connect to your WiFi network and then display your current weather data.

-If there is a problem with the WiFi connection, access to the WeeWX server or access to Open-Meteo the cydWeeWX will enter an error state and display an error message.
+If there is a problem with the WiFi connection or access to the WeeWX server cydWeeWX will enter a critical error state and display an error message in the header.
+After 5 minutes cydWeeWX will reboot hoping to clear the problem.
+A countdown will be shown in the weather descriptor.

+If there is a problem retrieving Open-Meteo data then cydWeeWX will enter a non-critical error state.
+WeeWX weather data will continue to update but the Weather Icon and Weather Descriptor will show the Open-Meteo error.
+Open-Meteo queries will continue to be made every 5 minutes.

 <p align="center">
   <img src="./images/cydWeeWXError.gif" />